 Consequences for Minor Academic Dishonesty Offenses in HB, LI, and IN:

-- Advising session with your teacher - Must redo and submit assignment with a penalty for late submission
+- You must Advising session with your teacher. - You must redo and submit assignment with a penalty for late submission.

 Consequences for Major Academic Dishonesty Offenses in HB, LI, and IN: